JadonJZhu/enigma-website/README.md

 1. Data is stored in CSV files (in the `/data/` directory)
 2. Templates define the structure of each page (in the `/templates/` directory)
-3. Generator scripts read the data and templates, then create the final HTML pages
+3. Generator scripts in `/generators/` read the data and templates, then create the final HTML pages

-This approach makes it easy to update content without changing the site structure, which is perfect for a club website where officer information, events, and other content change regularly.
+This approach makes it easy to update content statically without going into the code directly.

-## Generator Scripts

-Each JavaScript file in the `/generators/` directory is responsible for generating a specific HTML page:

 ### book-club.js